List of admirals of Germany

 Admirals of Germany have existed since the founding of German sea forces, first with the Reichsflotte and then most predominantly that of the Prussian Navy.
 German admirals led the German Navy through World War I, as leaders of the Imperial German Navy, as well as through the inter-war years of the Reichsmarine.

 Flag officers of the Kriegsmarine were the leadership of the Germany Navy during World War II under the authority of Nazi Germany.
-The modern day Germany Navy exists after the navies of Germany being separated into the West German Navy and the Volksmarine of East Germany.
+The modern day German Navy exists after the navies of Germany being separated into the West German Navy and the Volksmarine of East Germany.

 Großadmirale

 The rank of Grossadmiral (Grand admiral) was introduced in 1905 as the naval equivalent to the five-star rank of the Generalfeldmarschall (general field marshal) OF-10 in Heer (en: Army).
 Hans von Koester was the first German flag officer to hold this rank.
 Wilhelm II. would wear the uniform of a Großadmiral on occasions.
 Since as Emperor he was Commander-in-Chief of the Navy and thus not subject to promotions.